pheara/pheara.github.io/content/post/user-research-in-new-age-of-computing.md

 <!--
 References:
 -->

+[^sesamecredit]: for a very extreme case see Sesame Credit, a system heavily relying on gamification and operand conditioning, where friends with bad ratings pull you down with them, and where those ratings could soon determine access to jobs, social security, visa, etc (Nguyen 2017[^NguyenChinamightuse])

 [^BaumerPostuserism2017]: Baumer, Eric P. S., and Jed R. Brubaker.
 2017.
 “Post-Userism.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 6291–6303.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145 / 3025453.3025740](https://doi.org/10.1145/3025453.3025740).